kirilcvetkov92/Vehicle-Detection/README.md

 Below is the result of the input/output sliding window search :
 ![alt text][image11]

+#### Examples of test images and optimizing performance
-#### 2. Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?
+ Below  are some examples of test images to demonstrate how my pipeline is working.
+What I did to optimize the performance of my classifier?

 I use composition on three search scales, using YUV which were choosen carefully according to:
 * Fair accuracy on Test images